SACEMA/SMART_testing/meeting_notes/notes.md

 not done: pipeline, sensible separation of distinct parts of code, saving output plots

-td
+### To-do
 0. clean and pipe and engineer - Jeremy to begin
 1. clearly write down the definitions of each scenario
 2. fixing scenarios (fixing weights). same weights over time.
 3. ask "if trying to infer incidence from tests, how could you do that?
-3. just do a simple comparison like we did in the first one
+4. just do a simple comparison like we did in the first one
-4. how does little r differ between positives and reality; can we control for that.
+5. how does little r differ between positives and reality; can we control for that.
-5. what factors offset the peak of one from the peak of the other -next level. to what extent can or can't you learn more or faster from reports than just from hospitalisations
+6. what factors offset the peak of one from the peak of the other -next level. to what extent can or can't you learn more or faster from reports than just from hospitalisations
 - is there evidence that using negative test results can be an improvement over using just positives, positives + hospital, just hospital. if so, what are the improvements we can use.
-6. generate "true" and "visible" outputs.
+7. generate "true" and "visible" outputs.
-7. add compartments of people waiting for test results - Abi
+8. add compartments of people waiting for test results - Abi
 *** imagine a pipeline which takes observed data and tries to infer true data
-- Elisha to look at literature - Elisha
+9. Elisha to look at literature - Elisha

+### Misc
 - current 1/5 test positive in SA.
 - lag complicated; solution: compartments of people waiting for test results.